Server lifecycle

 4. Marking a server as defective

-The process of marking a server as defective is a manual one.
+The process of marking a server as defective is manual.
 Once a server is diagnosed as unhealthy, the below button can be used to mark it as defective.
 Note that the server must not be in Used state when tagging it as defective.

 server lifecycle